-- A. Appearances on behalf of the University before federal bodies, including testimony before Congressional Committees or participation in meetings with White House personnel; - B. Any request on behalf of the University to a covered federal government official, particularly requests for Congressionally directed funding, support of grant proposals or nominations to federal advisory councils;

-- C. The delivery of materials, University publications, and periodicals to covered federal government officials; - D. Any verbal or written statement made on behalf of the University that concerns federal policies, legislation, or regulations; - E. Invitations to covered federal government officials to visit campus in an official capacity (Note: The visit should be coordinated by the FRO); - F. Responses to requests for information, reports, and statistics from covered federal government officials and their staffs, including responses to inquiries from investigative congressional committees; - G. Participation in press events with covered federal government officials intended to promote federal policy or funding priorities; and, - H. Any planned University event to honor a covered federal government official, including but not limited to, the naming of a building or endowed chair, conferral of an honorary degree, or hosting of a meeting, retreat, conference, or other similar event in the name of the official.
+- Appearances on behalf of the University before federal bodies, including testimony before Congressional Committees or participation in meetings with White House personnel.
+Note: When University employees appear before such bodies as representatives of other agencies, such as professional societies, it is requested that they notify the campus Federal Relations Officer prior to the appearance - Any request on behalf of the University to a covered federal government official, particularly requests for Congressionally-directed funding, support of grant proposals or nominations to federal advisory councils. - The delivery of materials, University publications, and periodicals to covered federal government officials. - Any verbal or written statement made on behalf of the University that concerns federal policies, legislation or regulations. - Invitations to covered federal government officials to visit campus in an official capacity.
+Note: The visit should be coordinated by the FRO. - Responses to requests for information, reports, and statistics from covered federal government officials and their staffs, including responses to inquiries from investigative congressional committees. - Participation in press events with covered federal government officials intended to promote federal policy or funding priorities. - Any planned University event to honor a covered federal government official including but not limited to, the naming of a building or endowed chair, conferral of an honorary degree, or hosting of a meeting, retreat, conference or other similar event in the name of the official.

-After contacts or visits have been made with covered federal government officials by a person on behalf of the University, a short report on the contact should be made to the institution's Federal Relations Officer.
+After contacts or visits have been made with covered federal government officials by a person on behalf of the University, a short report on the contact should be made to the campus Federal Relations Officer.

-III.
-External Consultants
+5. External Consultants

-Chancellors may retain external consultants to assist in securing Congressionally directed grant funding for special projects.
+Chancellors may retain external consultants to assist the campuses in securing Congressionally-directed grant funding for special projects.
 No State or federal funds may be used for this purpose.
 Consultants shall never engage Congress, covered officials at the agencies, or White House personnel on policy matters on behalf of the University.
 Care should be taken to ensure that all external consultant expenditures are reported as "lobbying activity" as appropriate.

-A. Personal and Professional Society Contacts
+6. Personal and Professional Society Contacts